 Photograph: eagle statue in front of Robert J. Dole Hall

-First Week Overview and Schedule for Fall 2023 Incoming Students (Tentative)
+First Week Overview and Schedule for Fall 2024 Incoming Students

 In-person attendance is expected for all events unless otherwise noted.
-If you find that you are experiencing a health and safety concern at any time during First Week, you should not attend, and you should notify Danielle Dempsey-Swopes, Associate Dean for Student Affairs at danielle.dempsey-swopes@washburn.edu, so that the event can be recorded for you when possible.
-A health and safety concern includes a fever, cough, sore throat, or exposure to Covid-19.
+If you find that you are experiencing a health and safety concern at any time during Orientation, you should not attend, and you should notify danielle.dempsey-swopes@washburn.edu so that the event can be recorded for you when possible.
+A health and safety concern includes a fever, cough, sore throat, or exposure to COVID-19.

 Photograph: Location of parking at Washburn University School of Law.